-Protecting and respecting limits
+Protecting and respecting boundaries

 - you do not want to be insulted;